Taiwolawal/Prometheus-and-Grafana/README.md

 # Prometheus-and-Grafana
-This project is focused on using prometheus to monitor cluster nodes, kubernetes component, 3rd party application and monitor own application.
-Also, putting in place proper alert in place
+This project is focused on using Prometheus for monitoring on different levels:

+- Infrastructure Level: CPU, RAM, Network etc
+- Platform Level: Kubernetes components
+- Application Level: 3rd-party and Own application

+Also, implementing Grafana for data visualization